 David Waterston, Carbon & Environment Programmes Manager, Royal Mail

-Greenstone’s software is enabling Royal Mail to calculate and report its environmental data with accuracy and confidence.
+Greenstone’s sustainability reporting software is enabling Royal Mail to calculate and report its environmental data with accuracy and confidence.
 This has enabled the environment team to move away from data collection to in-depth reporting and analysis and real decision-making.

 The data captured from the c.1600 sites is used to report carbon emissions, waste produced and water consumption in Royal Mail’s annual Corporate Responsibility report.